 Whether your child wants to accelerate his or her learning or needs a quieter environment in which to focus, you may be interested in giving virtual school a try.
 California offers several free, full-time online learning options for students, like California Connections Academy and California Virtual Academies.
 While much of the learning is facilitated by technology, these learning programs offer in-person field trips and meet-ups as well.

 You can also choose homeschooling, the process of parents educating students at home.
-Check here for resources about homeschooling specific to California.
+Check out the California Homeschool Network for resources about homeschooling specific to California.
 As technology and school choices have spread in California, homeschooling is an increasingly popular choice with more support and resources than ever.

 We recently spoke to the Cox Family, a California family that found that homeschooling was the best fit for one of their three children.
 As mom Erica Cox put it, finding the right school for your child requires being open to thinking outside the box: “If you want your kid to be a successful student, you need to find the right type of school and environment for them to thrive in.
 Don’t assume because it works for one [student] it will work for the others.”